To some, the Christmas season could be the saddest part of the year.

 So here are tips that might help in bringing more peace of mind and peace on Earth this season:

-1. Plan ahead, even your rest days.
-Take advantage of the holidays for that well deserved sleep and relaxation.
-Remember, even God had to take a day off, according to the Bible.
+- Plan ahead, even your rest days.
+Take advantage of the holidays for that well-deserved sleep and relaxation.
+Remember, even God had to take a day off according to the Bible.

-3. Learn to take no for an answer and let go.
-Huwag magtampo.
-On the other side of the fence are those who wouldn’t take no for an answer in obliging someone into joining some silly parlor game, or whatever else that needs other people’s participation.
+- Learn to take no for an answer and let go.
+On the other side of the fence are those who wouldn’t take no for an answer in obliging someone into showing up, joining some silly parlor game, or whatever else that needs attendance.
 Being forced to do something is stressful.
-Sometimes, the best gift you can give is letting people be; people have different ways of being merry.
+Sometimes, the best gift you can give is to let people be.
+Remember that people have different ways of being merry.

-And with that, may we all have a meaningful yuletide season!
+And with that, a meaningful Christmas to all!

-Do share what you think.
 Got more tips for dealing with the holiday blues?
-Drop us a comment or share away with your own caption.
+Drop us a comment or share away.

 About the Author: